mattmilburn/strapi-plugin-menus/README.md

 * Easily manage menus with either a flat or nested structure.
 * Customize the `title`, `url`, and link `target` of menu items.
 * Extend the schema and UI with custom attributes and form layouts for menu items.
+* Compatible with the [Strapi Transformer plugin](https://github.com/ComfortablyCoding/strapi-plugin-transformer) for cleaner API responses.

 ## <a id="installation"></a>💎 Installation
 ```bash